 - Parents ERG

-Our commitment to diversity is also reflected in how we engage with our business partners, as guided by our Business Partner Code of Conduct.
-In our Code, we encourage all those who do business with us — including direct suppliers of goods, service providers, consultants, distributors, licensees, joint ventures, contractors and temporary workers — to demonstrate a commitment to building and maintaining a diverse workforce.
+- Engaging with our business partners, as guided by our Business Partner Code of Conduct that encourages all those who do business with us — including direct suppliers of goods, service providers, consultants, distributors, licensees, joint ventures, contractors and temporary workers — to demonstrate a commitment to building and maintaining a diverse workforce.

-We are proud that our strategic commitment to an inclusive and diverse workplace has been recognized by a number of external organizations.
+We are proud that our strategic commitment to inclusion, diversity, equity and allyship has been recognized by a number of external organizations.
 Still, there’s more to do.